The \'etale-open topology and the stable fields conjecture: Introduction

-\meno A subset $U$ of $V(K)$ is an \textbf{\'etale image in} $V(K)$ if there is an \'etale morphism $X \to V$ such that $U$ is the image of the induced map $X(K) \to V(K)$.
+\meno Throughout, $K$ is an infinite field, $X$, $Y$, $V$, and $W$ range over $K$-varieties (i.e.\@ separated schemes of finite type over $K$), $K[V]$ is the coordinate ring of $V$, and $V(K)$ is the set of $K$-points of $V$.
+The notion of an \'etale morphism was introduced by Grothendieck as the algebro-geometric counterpart of a local homeomorphism.
+If $V$ is smooth then $f: X \to V$ is {\bf \'etale} if and only if $X$ is smooth and $f$ induces a tangent space isomorphism $T_p X \to T_{f(p)} V$ at every $p \in X$; see Section~\ref{section:basic etale} for the more technical definition when $V$ is not smooth.
+A subset $U$ of $V(K)$ is an \textbf{\'etale image in} $V(K)$ if there is an \'etale morphism $X \to V$ such that $U$ is the image of the induced map $X(K) \to V(K)$.
 Standard results about \'etale morphisms imply that the collection of \'etale images in $V(K)$ is closed under finite intersections and finite unions, and contains all Zariski-open subsets of $V(K)$; see Lemmas~\ref{intersection:lem2a} and \ref{lem:intersection} for details.
 In particular, this collection is a basis for a topology (in the classical sense) on $V(K)$, which we call the {\bf \'etale-open topology} on $V(K)$.